 At Holland and Usry, we know what to look for and, if needed, know how to find trucking industry experts who can help us make sense of complicated, jumbled documents to help make the best case for you.
 And if we suspect altered documents, we will pursue handwriting or other document experts to prove that part of your case.

 If this article speaks to you, know that we are terribly sorry.
 Feel free to contact us in the easiest way possible for you to discuss how we can help build a case against the trucker who wreaked havoc on your life.
 Check out the other articles on our site that may answer other questions you have, and feel free to download our free report on South Carolina car crash cases that may give you a better idea how your case will work.
-Do call us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting if you need some direction or help.
+Do call us toll-free at 888.230.1841 for a free meeting if you need some direction or help.